 Vision and Values

-That the department provides the best possible academically-stimulating environment that enables staff to practice science and students to be trained in science so as to advance scientific knowledge through the medium of Microbiology.
+The department strives to provide the best possible academically-stimulating environment that enables staff to practice science and students to be trained in science so as to advance scientific knowledge through the medium of Microbiology.

-The department consists of not primarily of laboratories and equipment but the people who work and study in it and therefore our approach is primarily ‘people-centred’ and not primarily ‘department-centred’.
+The department consists of not primarily of laboratories and equipment but the people who work and study in it and therefore our approach is primarily ‘people-centered’ and not primarily ‘department-centered’.

 - Each person should be able to pursue their own career with the minimum of management and control that is commensurate with a collegial and collaborative atmosphere.